 Yet there is a limit on how much amount for a student loan can be garnished, though these limits don’t go far enough.
 The upshot is that if you derive most of your income from social security you don’t have to pay off your student loans.
 All federal student loans are eligible for an income-based repayment plan, including parent PLUS loans and loans in default.

 - How student loan debt affects social security payments

 - Social security garnishment limit

-- How people can save their social security payments?
+- How to save social security payments

-If you default on federal student loan the government may not wait until you are nearing retirement age to recoup the debt.
+Around 114,000 borrowers who were 50 and above had their Social Security payments garnished in the year 2015.
+If you default on federal student loans the government may not wait until you are nearing retirement age to recoup the debt.
 Also, the government may take extreme ways to get the loan amount back.

 After you reach nearby retirement, the government is likely to garnish your social security benefits.
 This has been affecting many borrowers over the years, which includes students also.

 But there is a limit on the student loan on how much amount can be garnished.
 Also, the retirees who depend on social security income, garnishment could make them financially unsafe.